 I am lecturer in Hebrew Bible at Oriel College.
-I am also programme coordinator of the Centre for the Study of the Bible in the Humanities.
+I am also Associate Director of the Centre for the Study of the Bible.

 I studied Religious Studies, Jewish Thought, and Theology at the University of Amsterdam, the Catholic University of Leuven and the Hebrew University of Jerusalem.
 My doctoral dissertation focused on wisdom in the Dead Sea Scrolls (Leuven 2015).
 I worked at the Centre for Septuagint Studies in Leuven, and I was a postdoctoral fellow at the University of Haifa and at the Qumran Institute in Groningen, before coming to Oriel College.

 I am interested in the ways in which texts and traditions transform over time, and how they shape culture and society from antiquity to the present.
 I am also interested in practices of performance and the interaction between performance, interpretation and textualization.

 I am working on a project on the Book of Isaiah that examines the transition of the latest stage of the book’s redaction to the early stages of its interpretation as attested in a variety of sources from the Second Temple period.